championv/gifi/README.md

 And I believed if I season it with some interactions, it would be wonderful.
 GIFi is the more interactive GIF supporting sound effects.

-For detailed description about the project, please see the wiki page, https://github.com/championv/gifi/wiki
+For detailed description about the project, please see the link:https://github.com/championv/gifi/wiki[wiki].

 # Usage